AaronAKTX/Election_Analysis/README.md

 - The winnder of the election was:
   - Diane DeGette, who received 73.8% of the votes and 272,892 number of votes.

-- A summary of the election results is
+- A summary of the election results is saved in a text file when this analysis script runs.
+The text file created look like the image below:
+-

 ## Election Audit Summary
+The analysis of the election results ran very quickly with teh python script created.
+One of the features of the script is that is prints the results to a text file seen in the Election-Audit Results section of this file.